 What is the Landscape levy?

 There are two types of levy.
 All ratepayers will see an amount on their council rates notice that contributes directly to managing our landscapes.
-This is known as the Regional Landscape levy (previously the NRM levy).
+This is known as the landscape levy (previously the NRM levy).
 The water levy is based on the allocation and use of water by licensed water users.
-It is collected by the Department of Environment, Water and Natural Resources and provided to the board.
+It is collected by the Department for Environment and Water and provided to the board.

-The Regional Landscape levy, which is collected by councils on behalf of the Landscape Board, is paid by property owners in the Northern and Yorke region to help fund the work needed to protect and enhance the environment and contribute towards sustainable production.
+The landscape levy, which is collected by councils on behalf of the Landscape Board, is paid by property owners in the Northern and Yorke region to help fund the work needed to protect and enhance the environment and contribute towards sustainable production.

 All land and water levies are capped by the Consumer Price Index (CPI), which helps to address the cost of living pressures for households and businesses.